dcop7/tips_and_guides/workflow/personal_workflow.md

 * Neither → delete

 **Notion inbox:**
-* Belongs to a Topic → move to that Topic's scratchpad or Notes DB
+* Belongs to a Topic → Topic scratchpad or sub-page
-* Is reference knowledge → move to Knowledge Base
+* Is reference knowledge → Knowledge Base
 * Neither → discard

 **Notebook notes from meetings:**